fabricius1/DjangoLoginRestrictedApp/README.md

 <br />

-4. When trying to acess the pages where films are crated, updated and deleted, if your user is not currently logged in, you will be redirected to the app login page.
-Provide the information from the superuser you created earlier so that you can login.
+4. When trying to access the pages where films are created, updated and deleted, if your user is not currently logged in, you will be redirected to the app login page.
+Provide the information from the superuser you created earlier so that you can log in.
 The app will allow all users registered in the `django.contrib.auth.models.User` table to log in using their information.

 ## Licence
 <br />